brainstormsurfer/devcamper-backend-practice/devcamper_specs.md

 # DevCamper Backend API Specifications

 Create the backend for a bootcamp directory website.
 The frontend/UI will be created by another team (future course).
 The html/css template has been created and can be used as a reference for functionality.
-All of the functionality below needs to be fully implmented in this project.
+All of the functionality below needs to be fully implemented in this project.

 ### Bootcamps
 - List all bootcamps in the database